crabcode/TinyStory/README.md

 ```
 TinyStory.autosave = true;
 ```
-in the index.html (value in ms).
+in the index.html.
 It will save whenever a new branch is loaded.

 ### Autoload
 You can enable autoload by setting
 ```
 TinyStory.autoload = true;
 ```

+Autoload will load the last save upon starting the game.

 ### Auto-Return
 Auto-return is the automatic loading of the last node when no further actions or links are present within a node.
 You can disable this by setting